alejandroreynagit/Advanced_Lane_Detection/README.md

 ## Camera Calibration

 The very fist step in this project is camera calibration.
-We have to be sure that we have under certain control our image acquisition process.
-In order to deal with distortion caused by the camera we use OpenCV functions to perform the camera calibration.
+We have to be sure that we have under certain control our image conditions.
+In order to deal with distortion caused by cameras we use OpenCV functions to perform the camera calibration.
 During the calibration process we calculate the distortion matrix and distortion coefficients.
-These values are used in our images for ***distortion correction***.
+These values are used in every image for ***distortion correction***.
 The following image is one of the images used to perform camera calibration, it can be seen both the original image and one ot the same image but undistorted (edges look straight):

 ![calibration]